raspberry-streusel-muffins

 For Muffins

-3. In large bowl, whisk together eggs, yogurt, buttermilk, oil and vanilla.
+3. In large bowl, whisk together cooled melted butter, sugar with lemon zest, eggs, Greek yogurt and vanilla.
 Whisk to combine well.
-Slowly add in the cooled, melted butter and stir to combine.

-4. To the bowl, add flour, sugar, baking powder and salt.
-Use a wooden spoon or spatula to gently stir the mixture together, leaving a few streaks of flour remaining.
+5. Use a large spatula or wooden spoon to gently mix the dry ingredients in to the egg and sugar mixture, leaving a few streaks of flour remaining.
 Do not over mix.

-5. In a small bowl toss the raspberries with 2 tsp of flour to coat.
+6. In a small bowl toss the raspberries with 2 tablespoons of flour to coat.

 Notes